Benjaminxreid/puppet-adcli/README.md

 ## Limitations

-This module is tested and officially supported on Cent of 7, Debian 7 and Ubuntu 12.04, and 14.04.
+This module is tested and officially supported on Centos 7, Debian 7 and Ubuntu 12.04, and 14.04.
 Testing on other platforms has been light and cannot be guaranteed.
+Its suggested to use this module inconjuction with mit or heimdal krb5.

 ## Development